-Passionate about writing, teaching, and art, Linda L. Osmundson has been contributing to these endeavors all her life.
-She has written several articles, consistently appearing in such regional and national publications as Family Circle, Arts and Activities, Be Magazine, and in nine separate installments of the Chicken Soup for the Soul series.
-She is a member of the Society of Childrenâ€™s Book Writers and Illustrators, the Colorado Authors League, and the Loveland Museum/Gallery.
+Passionate about writing, teaching, and art, Linda L. Osmundson has contributed to these endeavors all her life.
+Her articles appear in regional and national publications for teachers, parents, travelers, Seniors, and children, such as Family Circle, Arts and Activities, and nine Chicken Soup for the Soul books.
+Osmundson writes consistently for a local newspaper.
+She is a member of the Society of Childrenâ€™s Book Writers and Illustrators, Northern Colorado Writers, and Colorado Authorsâ€™ League.

 Osmundson graduated from East Texas State College with a degree in elementary education and a minor in English.
-She has also completed courses at the Institute of Childrenâ€™s Literature.
-As a teacher, she has taught second grade and numerous art appreciation classes.
-She also volunteers in schools, church parishes, womens organizations, and as a docent in museums.
-Osmundson lives in Fort Collins, Colorado, with her husband, Bob.
+She completed courses at the Institute of Childrenâ€™s Literature.
+As a teacher, she taught kindergarten through eighth grade and adult continuing education.
+She taught lay people in her church how to teach and museums docents how to give interactive tours.
+Now she gives school programs on art appreciation and her books.